-Malaria kills over one million children every year, most of whom are less than five years old.
+Every two minutes, a child dies of malaria.
 It can be easily treated with antimalarial drugs, and simple preventative measures such as using mosquito nets and insect repellent are effective.

 Bacteria can causes deadly diseases including tetanus, diphtheria, whooping cough and tuberculosis.
 Preventing infant deaths from these infections is achievable, but immunisation must be prioritised to ensure that every child is protected.

 You can make a